DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 # 2. Introduction

-**Background:**
 Wildfire hazard assessment is a critical tool for land management, public policy, and disaster preparedness.
-These assessments rely on models that estimate the likelihood and potential impact of wildfires based on environmental conditions, historical data, and fire behavior simulations.
-A key component of these assessments is burn probability, which represents the estimated likelihood of a fire occurring in a given area.
-This probability is often combined with fire intensity predictions to produce a final hazard rating used in risk mitigation strategies.
-However, the modeling process used to esimate the 2025 Oregon Wildfire hazard map is not well documented, making it difficult to assess the validity of its outputs.
+These assessments rely on models designed to estimate the likelihood and potential impact of wildfires based on environmental conditions, historical data, and fire behavior simulations.
+A fundamental expectation of these models is their ability to accurately distinguish between areas historically prone to wildfires and those with little to no fire history.

-**Purpose:**
-This report evaluates the relationship between the model’s probability output and its ability to distinguish between large fire events and non-fire events.

-**Scope:**
+A key component of wildfire risk assessments is **burn probability**, which is defined as the **average annual likelihood that a specific location will experience wildfire**.
+Burn probabilities are expressed as fractions, where a value of **0.01 represents a 1% chance of fire in any given year, or one expected fire every 100 years on average**.
+These probabilities are **long-term averages**, not short-term forecasts, and are used alongside fire intensity information to determine which landscapes are more likely to experience wildfire hazard.

+However, **burn probability is only one part of the overall wildfire hazard model**.
+The final **wildfire hazard output** integrates burn probability with fire intensity modifiers and assigns risk classifications into three designated tiers:

+- **High Wildfire Hazard**: Hazard value > 0.137872 (approximately the **90th percentile and above** of tax lot hazard values).
+- **Moderate Wildfire Hazard**: Hazard value > 0.001911 and ≤ 0.137872 (approximately the **40th – 90th percentile**).
+- **Low Wildfire Hazard**: Hazard value ≤ 0.001911 (approximately the **40th percentile and below**).

+These hazard classifications were initially developed using hazard values near **structures within the Wildland-Urban Interface (WUI)**.
+Researchers combined burn probability with fire intensity at a **30 x 30-meter pixel scale**, averaged the values within a three-cell neighborhood, and extracted **792,949** hazard values associated with structures in the WUI.
+The hazard thresholds for **moderate** and **high** hazard zones were based on the **40th and 90th percentile** of these values, respectively.
+These thresholds were recommended for adoption by the **Rules Advisory Committee in February 2022** and later **formally adopted by the Board of Forestry in June 2022**.

+## Purpose
+This report evaluates two critical aspects of the wildfire hazard model:

+1. **Burn Probability’s Classification Performance** – Does the model’s burn probability output effectively distinguish between fire-prone and non-fire areas?
+A well-calibrated model should show that areas with high burn probability have historically experienced more fires than those with low burn probability.
+2. **Final Wildfire Hazard Classification** – How well do the **low, moderate, and high hazard designations** align with actual fire history and risk expectations?
+If hazard tiers fail to correspond with real-world fire patterns, the model’s reliability for policy and mitigation efforts is called into question.

+## Scope
-This analysis focuses on probability model outputs for all of Oregon to determine whether the model meets the necessary standards for guiding public policy and wildfire risk management.
+This analysis examines model outputs across the entire state of Oregon, assessing whether the wildfire hazard model meets the necessary standards for **accurate classification, predictive reliability, and policy relevance** in wildfire risk assessment.

 <hr>